leecrossley/cordova-plugin-apple-watch/README.md

 ## Usage

+Generally speaking, some success and error handlers may be omitted.
+This is catered for in the interface function argument orders.

 ### init

 Initialises the Apple Watch interface, this must be called and the success handler fired before messages can be sent.